 WATERTOWN, Mass.
 (A.W.)—The Armenian Weekly will be screening the feature documentary film “Intent To Destroy,” at the AMC Assembly Row theater in Somerville, Mass., on March 15, at 7:30 p.m.
 Tickets are available here.
-Please note the tickets must be purchased online by March 3.
+Please note the tickets must be purchased online.
 Tickets will not be sold at the door.

 “Intent to Destroy” uses a novel approach to engaging with the topic of the Armenian Genocide, primarily because it intertwines three separate threads—the modern-day production of “The Promise,” the history of the genocide, and the century of international repression.

 Armenian Weekly Editor Rupen Janbazian says the decision to host a screening was motivated by the film’s powerful ability to “bring the plight of our people—as well as the wider issues of genocide and its denial—to the big screen.”

 Berlinger has said of this unorthodox approach: “I have been long intrigued about why one of the first genocides of the 20th Century has been characterized by many as a matter of debate versus being settled as historical fact.
 Despite this personal interest, it nonetheless never seemed like a subject for me to pursue in a documentary because I consider myself a present-tense cinéma-vérite filmmaker who likes to capture events as they unfold as opposed to looking back at historical events.
 In addition, several other documentaries about the Armenian Genocide had already been made, so I wasn’t sure what I could add to the subject.
 But when I heard that a big-budget narrative film that was highlighting the Genocide as part of their story was going into production, I finally felt there was an interesting way to create a documentary about the subject that would add something new to the existing films out there.”